Biblical Idioms

 give hell

-Example: She has three children, but her youngest son is the apple of her eye.
+Example: My old golden retriever has always been the apple of my eye.
 Read more ➺

 Share